 Super Nasal-Oral Ratiometry System

-SNORS is a portable, USB-powered nasal-oral airflow system that measures aerodynamic nasalance (defined as the percentage of the total airflow that is nasal during speech), providing an objective measure of velopharyngeal closure.
+SNORS is a portable, USB-powered nasal-oral airflow system that provides an objective measure of velopharyngeal closure by measuring aerodynamic nasalance, defined as the percentage of the total airflow that is nasal during speech.
 It uses a lightweight dual-chamber mask, fitted with rapid-response airflow sensors and microphones for independent nasal and oral measurement.
 SNORS is used by speech and language professionals and researchers in specialist hospitals, university programmes, and cleft palate services worldwide.

 Aerodynamic vs acoustic nasalance